The State of the SBOM Tool Ecosystems: A Comparative Analysis of SPDX and CycloneDX: Threats to Validity

 In RQ3, our analysis is based on issues reported in the GitHub repositories of the \cdx and \spdx tools.
 This means that our findings may not be fully applicable to other SBOM formats or to repositories hosted on platforms other than GitHub.
 To address this limitation, we focus on the two most widely used SBOM technologies, which have a large and active user base, providing a broad and representative view of their ecosystems.
 However, it is important to note that our study does not capture the \cdx and \spdx-related discussions, issues, or contributions outside of GitHub.
 While we believe our approach offers valuable insights, future research could explore additional sources to further enhance our understanding of these ecosystems.

 In RQ3, while manual tag classification for issue reports provides valuable insights, it can introduce validity threats due to the subjective nature of the open card sorting process and potential inconsistencies in categorization among different evaluators.
 Some issue reports naturally span multiple tags, leading to potential biases in classification.
 However, we mitigate this by validating our labels through iterative negotiation, which has resulted in a high level of inter-rater agreement.
+A related threat is that the same label may be used with different meanings across repositories (e.g., ``stale'' applied to both unresolved bugs and abandoned features).
+When building our taxonomy, we mitigate this labeling inconsistency through the manual tag consolidation step (Section~\ref{sec:method:tag-grouping}), in which two authors independently mapped 97 distinct raw tags into 14 semantic categories, resolving cross-repo synonyms at the semantic level.
+When labeling issues with the taxonomy, however, residual noise from inconsistent human label usage across repositories could bias the results, hence we instead opted for an LLM-based annotation approach on issue text and title (Section~\ref{sec:method:tag-grouping}).
+While the LLM results showed that the human labeling noise was in fact limited, the LLM approach also allows to study issues without repository labels.

+Additionally, our analysis characterises the prevalence and resolution-time patterns of issue categories at ecosystem scale, but does not establish the root causes of why specific issue types arise.
+Identifying such causes would require qualitative methods such as developer interviews or surveys, which are outside the scope of this large-scale quantitative study and remain an avenue for future research.
+Nevertheless, the prevalence and resolution-time patterns themselves are already actionable: they inform tool selection and guide tool developers toward the issue categories most in need of triage investment, as discussed in Section~\ref{sec:implications}.